 MICHELLE RINDELS and JUSTIN PRITCHARD, Associated Press

-On Sunday, the two police officers were having lunch at a pizza buffet in an aging strip mall about 5 miles northeast of the Las Vegas Strip when the Millers fatally shot them.
-The attack at a CiCi's Pizza killed officers Alyn Beck, 41, and Igor Soldo, 31, both of whom were husbands and fathers of young children.
+On Sunday, the two Las Vegas police officers were having lunch at a pizza buffet in an aging strip mall about 5 miles northeast of the Las Vegas Strip when the Millers fatally shot them.
+The attack at a CiCi's Pizza killed officers Alyn Beck, 41, and Igor Soldo, 31, both of whom were husbands and fathers.

-According to Assistant Sheriff Kevin McMahill, this is how Sunday's events unfolded:
+According to McMahill, this is how Sunday's events unfolded:

-The Millers left a neighbor's apartment where they had been staying around 4:30 a.m. and walked for hours until they reached the strip mall about 5 miles away.
+The Millers left a neighbor's apartment where they had been staying around 4:30 p.m. and walked to the strip mall, about five miles away.

-Around 11:20 a.m., the Millers went into the restaurant, where the two officers were sitting in a booth.
-Jerad Miller fatally shot Soldo; as his partner tried to react, Miller shot Beck in the throat.
-Amanda Miller then pulled her own gun, and both shot Beck several times.
+The two officers were sitting in a booth.
+Jerad Miller fatally shot Soldo in the back of his head.
+As his partner tried to react, Miller shot him once in the throat.
+Amanda Miller then pulled her own gun and both shot Beck several times.

 Police believe that while the Millers wanted to target police, the choice of Soldo and Beck was random.

-The couple took the officers' guns and ammunition and left on Beck's body a yellow flag featuring the phrase "Don't tread on me."
+Pulling the mortally wounded officers from the booth, they took their guns and ammunition and put a yellow Gadsden flag featuring the phrase "Don't tread on me" and a swastika on Beck's body.
 The flag, with its roots in the American Revolution, is a symbol for anti-government groups.
-Police said they believe the material with a swastika printed on it that was also left on the body was intended to paint police as Nazis.
+Police said they believe the swastika was intended to paint police as Nazis, not necessarily an expression of the Millers' own white supremacist views.

-The couple went next to a Wal-Mart across the street, where Jerad Miller entered, fired one round and "told the people to get out and this was a revolution and that the police were on the way."
+The couple also told restaurant patrons that their act was "the beginning of the revolution," the same message as a note they left at the restaurant.
+That was what the Millers told customers at a Wal-Mart about a block away, where the couple fled.
+Jerad Miller fired one round and "told the people to get out and this was a revolution and that the police were on the way."

-In the frenzy, shopper Joseph Wilcox decided to confront Jerad Miller.
-Wilcox, 31, went from the returns area to Miller and pulled his concealed firearm.
+In the frenzy, shopper Joseph Wilcox told friends he was going to confront Jerad Miller " not realizing that Amanda Miller was his accomplice.
+Wilcox went from the checkout area to Miller and pulled his concealed firearm.
 But before he could fire, Amanda Miller shot him in the ribs and Wilcox collapsed.

 Asked about worries that more officers may be targeted, he responded: "Is that weighing?
 Sure, there's no doubt about it."